Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Is Cat Declawing Illegal?

-The main reason why cat declawing is illegal in Australia is because it’s considered an unnecessary and cruel procedure that puts cats at risk of physical and psychological harm.
+The main reason why cat declawing is illegal in Australia is because it’s considered an unnecessary and cruel procedure that puts cats at risk of negative physical and behavioral consequences.

-Cat declawing causes extreme pain and distress to cats, as well as a host of physical complications.
+Cat declawing can potentially cause extreme pain and distress to cats, as well as a host of physical complications.
 The procedure can cause chronic inflammation, arthritis, infections, nerve damage, lameness and more.
-It also has an emotional impact on cats because it can leave them feeling vulnerable and exposed without their natural defenses.
+It also has a behavioral impact on cats because it can leave them feeling vulnerable and exposed without their natural defenses.

 The ban on cat declawing in Australia is also a reflection of the country’s strong animal welfare laws.
 The Australian government believes that animals should be treated with respect and without unnecessary harm or suffering, and it has taken a firm stance against cruel practices like cat declawing.